DevangRay/compiler-extension/SOLUTION-D5.md

 ```
 in the standard.

-Jump threading eliminated then3, ifmerge4, and then5 blocks as it realized they were unnecessary reducing the amount of instructions required, speeding up the program.
+Jump-threading eliminated then3, ifmerge4, and then5 blocks as it realized they were unnecessary reducing the amount of instructions required, speeding up the program.

 #### Optimization 4, Sparse Conditional Constant Propagation and Dead Code Removal
 Benchmark `constantVariables.tip` with -sccp